christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - **Cotys:** In Thracian, "Cotys" is related to the word "kotys", a title meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".

 - **Flavius:** Flavus = yellow/golden is a deliberate Latin mistranslation of the Scythian root Pālava or Palavi (Pahlavi), the term for the Parthian/Iranian aristocracy.
 The name traces back to the Volga River which was called "Rā" (Ammianus Marcellinus, in his work Res Gestae (Book XXXI, Chapter 2)).
 In Sanskrit, Rā means "wealth, gold".
 They were the Pālava—the "golden clan" of the Roxolani Sarmatians from the Volga River (Flavus).
-The Pallava dynasty in India derives from this term.
-The Asii were the royal caste of a confederation of four tribes that conquered Bactria: the Asii, Pasiani, Tochari, and Sacarauli.
-Strabo calls them "the four tribes of the Sacae" The Flavians were not Asii.
-They were Pahlavi—a related but subordinate Iranian clan that had served as mercenaries and administrators.
+The Flavians were a part of the same Pasiani clan that produced the Parthian Arsacid dynasty (Pahlava is the Indian name for the Parthians), Indian Pallava dynasty, and Flavian dynasty.
+The Title "Jin" is Chinese for "Gold" or "Golden".
+The Connection: This is the exact same root as Flavius (Golden/Yellow) and Pahlava (The Golden Clan).
+The Jin Dynasty was the Chinese branch of the Dragon Kings, claiming the same solar-golden ancestry as the Flavians in Rome.
+The Pahlava were a subordinate Iranian clan that had served as mercenaries and administrators for the Asii.
 When they seized power, they demonized the Asii in the same way the Brahmins demonized the Asuras: they turned the old lords into monsters, dragons, and devils.
 Aži Dahāka—the Dragon King—became Satan.
 Asura became demon.
 Caesar became merely a family name.

 - **Hasmonean:** The Hasmonean dynasty of Judea derives its name from the Hittite Ḫaššu, which is the Hittite word for king.
 The Aššuwa of Hittite records are not separate from the Asii; they are the exact same political and military entity, only located in Anatolia because the "Hittite" empire was a regional satrapy of the Asii hegemony.

+-**Herod:** Egyptian: Heru (Horus) + Ud (divine) -> Herud -> “Herod”*.

 - **Isaac = The name Iesas** is a variant of Iesous (Jesus) or Ie-Asar – "Lord Osiris".
 Asar is another name for Osiris.
 Therefore, Isaac is a Jesus avatar – the son of Abraham (the Dragon King) who is "sacrificed" and "resurrected".
 Also, remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians).